 offered by unitedhealthcare dual complete az

 SNPs are expected to follow existing MA program rules, including MA regulations at 42 CFR 422, as modified by guidance, with regard to Medicare-covered services and Prescription Drug Benefit program rules.
-All SNPs must provide Part D prescription drug coverage because special needs individuals must have access to prescription drugs to manage and control their special health care needs.
-SNPs should assume that, if no modification is contained in guidance, existing Part C and D rules apply.
+All SNPs must provide Part D prescription drug coverage because special needs individuals must have access to prescription drugs to manage and control their special health care needs. group health insurance Arizona SNPs should assume that, if no modification is contained in guidance, existing Part C and D rules apply.

 Payment procedures for SNPs mirror the procedures that CMS uses to make payments to non-SNP MA plans.
 SNPs must prepare and submit bids like other MA plans, and are paid in the same manner as other MA plans based on the plan’s enrollment and risk adjustment payment methodology.
 All SNPs must abide by current CMS guidance on cost sharing requirements.